Overview

 Association: Chi-squared contingency and correlation

-Congratulations on making it to the end of the stage 1 Data Analysis in R teaching!
+Congratulations on making it to the last week of the stage 1 Data Analysis in R!

 Animated gif with pastel lines in the background.
 The words 'CODE HERO' in bold black text scroll across repeatedly.